AugustineUmeagudosi/journal/README.md

-# journal
+# Journal
-update from the last job
+A journal website for research papers